powdr-labs/powdr/book/src/asm/instructions.md

 # Instructions with links

-Instructions may also delegate all or part of its implementation to functions/operations in submachines.
+Instructions may also delegate all or part of their implementation to functions/operations in submachines.
-Each `link` in a instruction defines the inputs and outputs of a call to a specific function/operation in a submachine.
+Each `link` in an instruction defines the inputs and outputs of a call to a specific function/operation in a submachine.

 Assume we have a submachine with a single operation `add`:
 ```